The Kids Are Alright (album)

-The Kids Are Alright is the debut studio album by American R&B duo Chloe x Halle.
-It was released on March 23, 2018, by Beyoncé's record label Parkwood Entertainment.
-The album features guest collaborations from rappers GoldLink, Kari Faux and Joey Bada$$.
-The album earned them their first two career Grammy Award nominations for Best Urban Contemporary Album and Best New Artist for the 61st Grammy Awards.
+The Kids Are Alright is the debut studio album by American duo Chloe x Halle.
+It was released on March 23, 2018 by Parkwood Entertainment and Columbia.
+The album features guest appearances from rappers GoldLink, Kari Faux and Joey Bada$$.
+The Kids Are Alright earned them their first two career Grammy Award nominations for Best Urban Contemporary Album and Best New Artist at the 61st Grammy Awards.

-The album is primarily a R&B album, although it features elements of trap.
-The album was supported by the title track, released as the lead single on January 3, 2018.
-Along with fourteen new songs, the album also featured "Grown", the track recorded by the duo that serves as the theme song for the American comedy series Grown-ish, as well as two songs from their 2016 EP Sugar Symphony.
-The song "Warrior" was featured in A Wrinkle in Time.
+The Kids Are Alright is primarily a R&B album, also featuring elements of trap.
+The album was supported by its title track, released as the lead single from the album on January 3, 2018.
+Along with fourteen new songs, the album also featured "Grown", a track recorded by the duo that serves as the theme song for the American comedy series Grown-ish, as well as two songs from their 2016 EP Sugar Symphony.
+The track "Warrior" was featured in A Wrinkle in Time, the album received acclaim by the critics.

 To promote the album, the duo performed the album track "Happy Without Me" and "The Kids Are Alright" on Jimmy Kimmel Live!, and released a 10-minute short film named after the album.

 Background

-Chloe and Halle Bailey began work on the album "three years ago, since before our EP, and before our mixtape."
+The duo began working on the album "three years ago, since before our EP, and before our mixtape."
 In an interview with Time, the girls mentioned Beyoncé and Billie Holiday as inspirations for the record.

 When asked about the title, Chloe said,"The title means so much to us; we're speaking about ourselves as we're growing into young women, telling ourselves we're going to be OK.
 We'll make mistakes and we'll have obstacles, but we'll overcome them.
 But then also in a general sense, with this generation and how the world has gone mad and all these crazy things that are left for this generation to handle, it's just proclaiming that we will be alright no matter what, and they shouldn't worry about us.
 I love being part of this generation because we're not afraid to let our voices be heard, and we're not afraid to speak our mind."